durden/split_testing_playground/README.md

   about having to litter the code with a bunch of if statements, just haven't found a really good way to do it yet.
     - See [here](https://github.com/durden/split_testing_playground/blob/master/templates/registration/register.html#L31)
+- Devise a better way to refer to test choices
+    - Currently the application only tracks a long description.
+This is useful, but it would probably be better to have a 'shorter' way to refer to them.
+This would look much better on the vertical bar chart x-axes.